CS 660: Topics in Artificial Intelligence: Interactive Narrative

 Academic Integrity

 All students are expected to follow UK's code of academic integrity.
-Violations of this policy will be dealt with on a case-by-case basis, but punishment will be severe and may include failing the class and expulsion from the university.
+Violations of this policy will be dealt with according to UK's policies.

-Please be aware that copying code from another student or from an online repository such as GitHub without citing the original source is plagiarism and will be dealt with as such.
-Students are encouraged to build on the code of others, but copying a project whole cloth is cheating.
+Please be aware that copying code from another student or from an online repository such as GitHub for a programming project is cheating and will be dealt with as such.
+Please do not post solutions you develop for this class to public repositories where others could copy it.

 Calendar